 In case of other emergencies (fire, earthquake, or a nearby but not on campus emergency situation) counselors will remain with their group.
-Bring the group to the Picnic Pavilion.
 Be certain to count heads and account for every camper.
 Sit with campers and await further direction from the Director or a Division Leader.